umihoshijima/umihoshijima.github.io/research.md

 *  Seasonal transcriptomes of the Antarctic pteropod, *Limacina helicina antarctica*.
 [Marine Environmental Research](https://www.sciencedirect.com/science/article/pii/S0141113618304331) (coauthor)

 * Shell dissolution observed in *Limacina helicina antarctica* from the Ross Sea, Antarctica: paired shell characteristics and in situ seawater chemistry.
 [Biogeosciences Discussions](https://www.biogeosciences-discuss.net/bg-2016-467/) (coauthor)

-With this work, we sought to investigate how Antarctic pteropods – a shelled zooplankton – would fare under current and future extremes of pH when combined with a near-future temperature stress.
-We decided to measure metabolic rate via respirometry, measuring how much oxygen the organisms respired at various conditions.

-We ultimately found that pteropods responded to low pH stress by increasing their resting metabolism.
-This interacted additively with temperature stress, indicating that pteropods would need to devote more energy into resting metabolism, pH regulation and shell repair under near-future conditions.